Evaneos/front-config/README.md

 ## What they do

-They set up lints, and formats, and configures your TypeScript/JavaScript code based on Evaneos' practices.
+They setup lints, and formats, and configures your TypeScript/JavaScript code based on Evaneos' practices.
 Feel free to override the rules that make sense for you.

 ## Installing